mainmatter/playbook/development-process/README.md

 With every change that is applied, the design system is incrementally built up and extended over time.
-New UI elements that were not previously covered will reuse lower-level elements where applicable and only introduce new concepts and patterns where no such reusable element is available.
+New UI elements that were not previously covered will reuse lower-level elements where applicable and only introduce new concepts and patterns where no such reusable elements are available.
 In cases where existing UI elements turn out to not be suited for previously uncovered cases, these elements might need to be changed, potentially making changes in other, higher-level elements necessary as well.
+These cascading changes ensure consistency across all of an application's UI.

 ##### Productivity Benefits